IShix-g/Unity-GitHubActions/README.md

 | UNITY_LICENSE  | Required for Personal license              |
 | UNITY_SERIAL   | Required for Pro license                   |

+## Is Building Unity Packages Necessary?

+Since Unity 2018, it has been possible to manage packages via the [Package Manager (UPM)](https://docs.unity3d.com/2022.3/Documentation/Manual/Packages.html), and now almost all supported Unity versions are compatible with UPM.
+Because of this, the traditional process of generating Unity packages has become largely unnecessary.
+As a result, the main workflow we provide does not include the release of Unity packages.

 ## Manual Release

 [build-release_merge.yaml](https://github.com/IShix-g/Unity-GitHubActions/blob/main/.github/workflows/build-release_merge.yaml)